 I have no real solution for this, other than to make two suggestions:

 High-end automotive photography can involve as much care in lighting as any product or model session.
 There are studios specially designed to drive a car inside to photograph.
-I know a local guy who has such a studio.
+I know a local guy who has .
 It has full hard cyclorama walls, a glossy white floor, and a lighting system that includes the largest softbox I’ve ever seen.
 The softbox has to be at least 30 feet long, maybe more!

 At the opposite end of the spectrum are the shots in this article.
 They are all made outside with just daylight, no flash, sometimes on a tripod, but many times handheld.
 Often they were made in the bright noonday sun.
 Sometimes the bright sun is nice, such as when the specular highlights on chrome, combined with a small aperture, create sunstars.

 The point is that you don’t need anything fancy to try this kind of photography.
 A creative eye, some imagination, and the ability to properly control focus, depth of field, and exposure are all you need.

 Even the nicest cars will wind up here one day – the junkyard.